bitfocus/companion-module-dcc-ex-commandstation/companion/HELP.md

 * Reset commmand station
 * Custom command
 * Set a variable for selected loco DCC address
+* Control a turnout/point

 ## Feedback
 Feedback can be used to update the button colours and styles.
 Changes made by any other throttles will be reflected in Companion.
 * Track power and join status
 * Loco decoder function states
 * Selected loco DCC address variable
+* Turnout/Point is closed/thrown

 ## Variables
 Variables can be used for button labels